The Dark Side of Responsibility – Owning Your Shadow Without Self-Blame

 That day, I learned an important lesson: When you make people believe they’re mere victims, they also lose their sense of agency.
 And when people don’t understand what they’re responsible for, they feel lost and powerless.

-This begs the question: What does it mean to truly take responsibility for our lives?
+This raises the question: What does it truly mean to take responsibility for our lives?

 This may sound simple, but according to my experience as a therapist, it’s a fairly complex matter.
 While some people avoid responsibility like the plague, others are bearing too much and also feeling stuck.